BrianWill/pigeon/docs/go-pigeon-notes.md

  - pass the wrong type of argument to a function
  - return the wrong type of value from a function

-In a dynamically typed language, the code will compile and execute regardless of such problems.
+In a dynamically-typed language, the code will compile and execute regardless of such problems.
 However, when an operation in a dynamic language is executed with the wrong type(s) of operands, an error occurs, aborting execution.

 Static typing has the advantage of detecting all ***type errors*** at compile time, before the code even runs.
 With dynamic typing, a type error may lurk undetected in some uncommonly executed branch of code.
 On the other hand, static typing can require more thinking about types up front, which may feel onerous or inhibiting.
-Some programmers prefer static typing; others prefer dynamic typing.
+While some programmers prefer static typing, others prefer dynamic typing.

 Here's an example function in GoPigeon: